City of Moreton Bay: History

-In July 2007, the Local Government Reform Commission released its report and recommended that the three areas amalgamate.
 It argued that the area was part of the South East Queensland Regional Plan's Urban Footprint, and would attract 11% of the region's population and housing growth to 2006.
 A very strong community of interest was identified through the region's links and dependencies to Brisbane.
 The councils disagreed with the commission's plans although, with the exception of Redcliffe, did not oppose alternative amalgamation options.
-On 15 March 2008, the City and Shires formally ceased to exist, and elections were held on the same day to elect councillors and a mayor to the Regional Council.
+On 15 March 2008, the City and Shires formally ceased to exist and were amalgamated into a new local government area called the Moreton Bay Region.
+Elections were held on the same day to elect councillors and a mayor to the regional council.
 In 2012, following the election of the LNP state government, Redcliffe sought to enter a de-amalgamation process; however, a deadline to gather signatures on a petition by 29 August 2012 was missed.
 The Hills District sought in 2011 to transfer to Brisbane City Council, but the local government Change Commissioner declined the proposal on cost grounds.